 This obviously introduces a new edge from node 4 to node 6, i.e., results in fill-in.
-On the other hand, all other nodes could obviously be removed without causing additional edges.
+This is still better than choosing node 4 or 6 (both degree 3), which would lead to two new edges each, i.e. more fill-in.
+On the other hand, all other nodes (also degree 3) could obviously be removed without causing additional edges.